 Our principal offices are in Bothell, Washington where we conduct our scientific research.
 We also maintain a small finance and accounting office in Miami, Florida.
-We are vulnerable to natural disasters such as earthquakes and tornados as well as other events that could disrupt our operations and cause delays in research and development of our product candidates.
-We do not carry insurance for natural disasters, and we may not carry sufficient business interruption insurance to compensate us for losses that may occur.
+In addition, while we do not have offices in Australia, our Influenza A Phase 1 clinical trial in Australia will depend on one or more CROs and their facilities located in Australia for the furtherance of our research and development efforts as to that product.
+We will also use CROs for our two planned COVID-19 clinical trials.
+We and third parties on which we rely are vulnerable to natural disasters such as earthquakes, tornados, severe storms, hurricanes, tsunamis, and fires, as well as other events that could disrupt our operations and cause delays in research and development of our product candidates.
+We do not carry insurance for natural disasters or similar events, and we may not carry sufficient business interruption insurance to compensate us for losses that may occur.
 Any losses or damages we incur could have a material adverse effect on our operations.
 See also risk factor entitled "Because of the unknown impact from the COVID-19 pandemic, it may have unanticipated material adverse effect upon us."